meshery/homebrew-tap/README.md

 ## NOTE

-This tap is not used for publishing any packages. mesheryctl is now published in the official homebrew-core tap and can be directly installed with:
+This tap is not used for releasing new versions of `mesheryctl` anymore.
+Latest releases of `mesheryctl` are now published in the official homebrew-core tap.
+It can now be directly installed with:

 ```
 brew install mesheryctl